superdurszlak/superdurszlak.github.io/_posts/2024-09-21-ivory-jenga-how-top-heavy-organizations-struggle-with-cloud.md

 - Get stuck for a week because the CI/CD pipeline got misconfigured - DevOps Team misunderstood that they need to prepare a JavaScript pipeline, and now your Java application cannot be built as it needs Maven... but got NPM.

 Sadly, this way of working is not only inefficient and frustrating, but also prevalent to the point it is taken for granted in the large organizations.
 Oftentimes, it is justified with statements such as:
-> We have always worked this way
+> We have always worked this way, you have to get used to this

 > This is a serious business, we cannot just get things done like a startup